thurst0/LightTask/README.md

 Assigning periods or "milestones" to tasks.
 Hour estimates on task, and progress bar.  vTask for read & tTask for write.
 Clean up entity tables.
+Long text type for descriptions, and notes.
+Update UI for bigger fields.

 Client Reference
 ---------------------